Interpreting the 95 GeV di-photon and di-tau Excesses in the Georgi-Machacek Model: Introduction

 The extended scalar sector improves vacuum stability and can induce strong first-order electroweak phase transitions (EWPT), potentially generating gravitational wave signals accessible to future experiments~\cite{Chiang:2014hia, Chen:2022zsh, Zhou:2018zli, Bian:2019bsn, Lu:2025vif}.
 If lepton number violation is present, triplet-lepton interactions can generate neutrino masses~\cite{Chen:2020ark, Giarnetti:2023dcr, Giarnetti:2023osf, Du:2022brr}.
 The GM framework has also been employed to address the $W$-mass anomaly reported by CDF-II~\cite{Du:2022brr, Mondal:2022xdy, Chen:2022ocr, Ghosh:2022zqs}, especially when custodial symmetry breaking effects are included~\cite{Blasi:2017xmc, Keeshan:2018ypw, Song:2022jns}.
 Furthermore, the light custodial singlet scalar of the GM model constitutes a natural candidate to interpret the excesses observed near 95~GeV~\cite{Ahriche:2023wkj, Chen:2023bqr, Du:2025eop, Ghosh:2025ebc, Mondal:2025tzi}.
-A unified explanation for the excesses observed in the $\gamma\gamma$, $\tau\tau$, and $b\bar{b}$ channels requires a near-degenerate $CP$-even/$CP$-odd `twin-peak' structure~\cite{Chen:2023bqr}; with only a single light $CP$-even state, the $\tau\tau$ excess is in tension with the $\gamma\gamma$ and $b\bar b$ channels~\cite{Ahriche:2023wkj, Chen:2023bqr, Du:2025eop}.
+A unified explanation for the excesses observed in the $\gamma\gamma$, $\tau\tau$, and $b\bar{b}$ channels requires a near-degenerate $CP$-even/$CP$-odd `twin-peak' structure~\cite{Ahriche:2023wkj}; with only a single light $CP$-even state, the $\tau\tau$ excess is in tension with the $\gamma\gamma$ and $b\bar b$ channels~\cite{Ahriche:2023wkj, Chen:2023bqr, Du:2025eop}.
 Recent analyses, however, strongly disfavor the LEP $b\bar{b}$ excess as evidence for a new scalar~\cite{Janot:2024ryq}, motivating a focus on the LHC-driven $\gamma\gamma$ and $\tau\tau$ channels.

-In this context, the newly proposed positive-definiteness vacuum stability conditions based on one-loop renormalization group-improved (RG-improved) effective potential~\cite{Du:2024mry} expand the viable parameter space beyond that allowed by traditional bounded-from-below requirements.
-This enables a unified interpretation of both excesses within a single $CP$-even Higgs boson scenario.
+The positive-definiteness vacuum stability conditions for the GM model were proposed in~\cite{Du:2024mry}, which preclude the existence of deeper vacua in large field value regions.
+Moving beyond the conventional tree-level analysis, the study employs the one-loop renormalization group-improved (RG-improved) effective potential, along with a novel criterion for the positive definiteness of homogeneous polynomials in multiple variables—a refinement necessitated by loop-induced custodial symmetry breaking effects.
+Through numerical analysis, it is shown that the quartic coupling ranges permitted by the positive-definiteness requirements significantly deviate from those derived from tree-level bounded-from-below conditions.
+Notably, certain parameter regions previously excluded by tree-level criteria become viable when the one-loop RG-improved scalar potential is considered.
+Conversely, some regions of parameter space that satisfy tree-level bounded-from-below constraints at the electroweak scale are ultimately ruled out by the positive-definiteness requirements of the effective potential in large field value regimes.